dwysocki/ASTP-601/_posts/2015-09-30-period-change-and-evolution-of-beta-cephei-stars.markdown

 Rate of period change and stellar parameters do not uniquely describe the evolutionary track.

-Predicted rates of change versus observed rates are not in agreement.
-Suggests evolution of B-cepheids is more complex than expected.
-May also be the case that period-mean density relation is not constant throughout the star for all times, which was assumed by the model.
+Predicted rates of change versus observed rates are only in agreement with the 2 stars with strong magnetic fields, despite neglecting those effects in the model.
+Possible explanations include:

+1. Evolution of B-cepheids is more complex than expected.
+2. Period-mean density relation is not constant throughout the star for all times, which was assumed by the model.
+3. Short-term period drift (separate from evolution) could be throwing off measurements.
+Such an effect is thought to exist in Polaris (classical Cepheid).